A new commission for The Grand Tour from Clare Twomey.

 Lithophanes first became popular in the early 1800’s.
 When placed in front of a light, their hidden three-dimensional images become visible on the thin porcelain plate.

 The future is held in a glow of the past

 Illuminated from behind, the porcelain lithophanes will skew the way that we perceive the contemporary.
-Just as the lives and work of generations before shape modern life at Welbeck, so too will this old technology frame the telling of Clare Twomey’s modern stories from the estate.
+Just as the lives and work of generations before shape modern life at Welbeck, so too this old technology frames the telling of Clare Twomey’s modern stories from the estate.

 Location portrait photographer: Jeff Gilbert.

 Clare Twomey is a British artist and a research fellow at the University of Westminster.
 She works with clay in large-scale installations, sculpture and site-specific works.
 Over the past 10 years she has exhibited at the Victoria and Albert Museum, Tate, Crafts Council, Museum of Modern Art Kyoto Japan, the Eden Project and the Royal Academy of Arts.